brianoneil/require-hapiroutes/README.md

   ```
 ## Usage

-In the directory you want to define your routes, create an ```index.js``` file in the directory.  with the following lines in it.
+In the directory you want to define your routes, create an ```index.js``` file with the following code in it.
 This will load all the routes in the directory (as well as all the modules like require-directory does).

 ```javascript
 //required file for require-hapiroutes.
 Make it easier to setup routes to js files